redakker/blecker/README.md

 - adjust status message (lastSeenMs is added)
 - wifi reconnect changes (thanks to [@Goodwillson](https://github.com/Goodwillson)) https://github.com/redakker/blecker/pull/59
 - run the BLE scanner on another core of the ESP32 CPU, it probably eliminates the bug #58 (thanks for the idea to [@dpnebert](https://github.com/dpnebert))
-- #61 Make the beacon presence reatin changable
+- #61 Make the beacon presence retain changeable

-Not product logic related
+Not product logic-related
-- #55 Create an action to create a new build from master
+- #55 Create an action to create a new build from the master
 - #56 Code restructure

 ## 1.12 (Not released yet)